Cottage garden ideas – 32 inspirational ways to transform your yard

 (Image credit: Christina Rollo / Alamy Stock Photo)

 The most magical of plants, lilac is one of the cottage garden shrubs of old that’s rightly having a comeback.
-A longtime favourite of cottage planting schemes, where it was once considered the height of fashion, it grows easily and the showy cones of blossom come in a range of pretty shades as well as signature soft mauve.
+A longtime favorite of cottage planting schemes, where it was once considered the height of fashion, it grows easily and the showy cones of blossom come in a range of pretty shades as well as signature soft mauve.

 Some of the oldest varieties are known as French Lilacs.
 The lush double flowers of ‘Mme Lemoine’ are pure white and the heady perfume is incomparable so it easily earns its place in the cottage garden.

-Lilac can be grown as a tree, a shrub or in a pot according to variety, and adds a pleasing shape to the structure of your planting.
+Lilac can be grown as a tree, a shrub, or in a pot according to variety, and adds a pleasing shape to the structure of your planting.

 25. Plant in romantic drifts